You've been looking into AI mastering, and you're wondering whether it's worth the money, or if it can hold up against a real mastering engineer.

 ❌ Not as high quality as paid options

 Landr vs Emastered vs CloudBounce vs BandLab (Verdict)

 Here's the quick verdict of Landr vs Emastered vs CloudBounce vs BandLab

-CloudBounce is the highest quality mastering service, and is the cheapest.
+CloudBounce is the highest quality mastering service and is the cheapest.
 Emastered offers more in-depth mastering control for a higher price.
-BandLab is free online mastering, but isn’t great quality.
+BandLab is free online mastering, with Hi-Res downloads, but isn't great quality.
 Landr has great quality AI mastering with minimal control.

 CloudBounce is definitely the best quality mastering on the list, and is backed by the most influential audio companies around.
 It's a cheap mastering service, which really opens up when you use the desktop version of it!